doar-e/doar-e.github.io/content/articles/reverse-engineering/2018-05-17-ledgerctf-aes-whitebox.markdown

 }
 ```

 The thing I always focus on is: the relationship between the input and output bytes.
 Remember that each round works as a function that takes a 16 bytes blob in input (a `Slot_t` in my code) and returns another 16 bytes blob as output.
-As we are interested to write a function that can find an input that generates a specific output it is very important to identify how the output is built and what input bytes are used to build it.
+As we are interested in writing a function that can find an input that generates a specific output it is very important to identify how the output is built and what input bytes are used to build it.

 Let's have a closer look at how the first byte of the output is generated.
 We start from the end of the function and we follow back the references until we encounter a byte from the input state.
 In this case we trace back where `v57` is coming from, and then `v55` and `v56`. `v55` is the first byte of the input state, great. `v56` is a
 a number encoding the number of the round.
 We don't necessarily care about it as of now, but it's good to realize that the number of the round is a parameter of this function; and not exclusively the inputs bytes.
 OK so we know that the first byte of the output is built via the first byte of the input, easy.
 Simpler than I first expected when looking at the Hex-Rays' output to be honest.
 But I'll take simple :).

-If you repeat the above steps for every bytes you basically realize that each bytes of the output is dependent on one single byte of input.
-They are all independent one from another which is even nicer.
+If you repeat the above steps for every byte you basically realize that each byte of the output is dependent on one single byte of input.
+They are all independent from one another which is even nicer.
 What this means is that we can very easily brute-force an input value to generate a specific output value.
 That's great because it is ... very cheap to compute; so cheap that we don't even bother and we move on to the next case.

 In theory we could even parallelize the below but it's probably not worth doing as already fast.